LuziferSenpai/Wireless-Circuit-Network/README.md

 Hey Guys,

 this modification adds two new entities to the game.
-First the `Wireless Transmitter`, that transmits all signals from the connected wires to the reciever in his network.
-Second the `Wireless Reciever` that is like I said before, recieving all signals from the transmitter on the network.
+First the `Wireless transmitter`, that transmits all signals from the connected wires to the reciever in his network.
+Second the `Wireless reciever` that is like I said before, recieving all signals from the transmitter on the network.
 If signals are send multiple times the count gets added up.

 I have a [Discord](https://discord.gg/rVpjuh4) for discussion, etc.
 If you want you can support me on [Patreon](https://www.patreon.com/LuziferSenpai).